AFTER SCHOOL

 Are snacks provided to participants?

-Thorne provides a light snack, typically a cliff kids bar, for each participant.
-Gluten, dairy, and nut free options are available upon request.
+Thorne provides a light snack for each participant at schools where a snack isn’t already provided.
+Gluten, dairy, and nut-free options are available upon request.